 \subsection{Example Generation}

-\paragraph{Positive Examples} For each regex, up to 10 positive examples were generated using the \texttt{IntXeger}\footnote{\url{https://github.com/k15z/IntXeger}} library, with a 60-second timeout per regex.
+\paragraph{Positive Examples.} For each regex, up to 10 positive examples were generated using the \texttt{IntXeger}\footnote{\url{https://github.com/k15z/IntXeger}} library, with a 60-second timeout per regex.
 At least 2 positive examples were required.
 For Union operators, at least one string per branch was sampled; for unbounded repetitions, the maximum count was limited to 20.

-\paragraph{Negative Examples} Negative examples were generated using a mutation-based strategy: random edit operations (insertion, deletion, substitution) were applied to positive examples to create ``hard negatives'' (edit distance 1).
+\paragraph{Negative Examples.} Negative examples were generated using a mutation-based strategy: random edit operations (insertion, deletion, substitution) were applied to positive examples.
 Some regexes (e.g., \texttt{.*}) may have no negative examples.

-\paragraph{Substring Expansion} Positive example strings were recursively split according to the regex structure to generate substring sets, used for training decomposition modules.
+\paragraph{Substring Expansion.} Positive example strings were recursively split according to the regex structure to generate substring sets, used for training decomposition modules.
 This expansion was applied only when the top-level operator was Concat or Union.

-\paragraph{Hold-out Set and Redundancy Removal} For evaluation, an additional disjoint set of examples (Hold-out set) was generated.
+\paragraph{Hold-out Set and Redundancy Removal.} For evaluation, an additional disjoint set of examples (Hold-out set) was generated.
 Internal redundancy in the test set was eliminated by filtering overlapping AST signatures, ensuring each test instance represents a unique structural pattern.

-\paragraph{Final Dataset Statistics} Table~\ref{tab:comprehensive_stats} summarizes the comprehensive statistics of the final datasets constructed through these processes, detailing the distribution of top-level AST node types, substring expansion ratios, and the properties of the generated positive and negative strings.
+\paragraph{Final Dataset Statistics.} Table~\ref{tab:comprehensive_stats} summarizes the comprehensive statistics of the final datasets constructed through these processes, detailing the distribution of top-level AST node types, substring expansion ratios, and the properties of the generated positive and negative strings.